RoySpringer/boot-sector/README.md

-The code branches futher are you warm or still far away.
+The code forks… but only one path leads to the root.